mbruner/mbruner.github.io/spring-integration-ftp.md

 ### Filters

 Ok, now we understand when and how files appear in our channel.
-Now let's talk what exactly is being processed.
+Now let's talk what exactly is being accepted and then passed to processing.
-In case of FTP we have two sets of filters.
+In case of FTP we have **two independent filters**: filter for remote files and filter for local files.
 There is a bunch of filters that could be used here.
 Let's look at the couple of them.

 The root interface for all filters is ``FileListFilter`` with, again, only one method: